aarnich/GEPCOMM-2021/Philippine Normal University - Factors That Affect Mathematics Achievement.md

 Summary/Synthesis
 1. Teachers have a major effect on the achievement of students.
+Individual factors such as self-directed learning, artihmetic ability, attitude towards mathematics, motivation and concentration are also of key import.
+Excellent students have high levels of willingness to solve mathematical problems compared to their weaker counterparts.
 2. Key Idea
 3. Key Idea
 4. Etc